Why Does Game Character Rigging Often Break the Animation Pipeline?

 | Strafe Right | 0.5 | 0 |

-Root Motion vs. In-Place animations:
+Root Motion vs. In-Place Animations

-Apply Root Motion: true). - In-Place — Pelvis bone stays in place, displacement controlled by code (CharacterController or Rigidbody).
-Easier to integrate with physics, but risk of desynchronization between footsteps and movement speed (foot slipping).
+In-Place — the pelvis bone stays in place, movement is controlled by code (CharacterController or Rigidbody).
+Easier to integrate with physics systems, but risk of step-to-speed desynchronization (slipping feet).

 Problem areas and solutions: